cetic/fadi/doc/AZUREAD_AUTH.md

 Click on this field and you will be redirect to the Azure AD sign in page or to Grafana if you already are connected.

-You can find [here](https://grafana.com/docs/grafana/latest/auth/azuread/) the Grafana official tuto to set Azure AD authentication or you can also follow [this one](https://martinjt.me/2021/04/10/grafana-on-azure-azuread-authentication/).
+You can find [here](https://grafana.com/docs/grafana/latest/auth/azuread/) the Grafana official instructions to set Azure AD authentication or you can also follow [this tutorial](https://martinjt.me/2021/04/10/grafana-on-azure-azuread-authentication/).

-* ### 2.2.
-Jupyterhub
+### 2.2.
+JupyterHub

-In the FADI helm chart values.yaml file, navigate to the “hub.config” part of the Jupyterhub section.
+In the FADI Helm chart `values.yaml` file, navigate to the `hub.config` part of the `Jupyterhub` section.
 Next, uncomment the block of Azure AD authentication and set the following configuration:

 ```
 AzureAdOAuthenticator: